User Interface Guide

 Grid Sequencer

-The Grid Sequencer allows you to set and play trigger sequences.
-The sequence resolution can be set to each beat.
-Additionally, you can edit the sequence using the multiple buttons located in the upper right corner.
+The Grid Sequencer lets you create and play trigger sequences.
+You can set the resolution for each beat and edit the sequence using the buttons in the upper-right corner.

 Mouse Interactions